Manaslu Trekking

 4.7

-Key Highlights and Features
+Highlights and Features:

-• Pilgrimage Significance: Meme Pokhari is an important pilgrimage destination, particularly during the Janai Purnima festival(usually August), when local devotees ascend to perform rituals and bathe in the sacred waters.
+Pilgrimage Significance: Feel the spiritual pulse of the mountains at Meme Pokhari, a revered pilgrimage site, especially during the Janai Purnima festival in August, when local devotees ascend to perform ancient rituals and bathe in the sacred waters.

 What's included?